Dr. Peter-Alexander Wacker

 At WACKER, sound corporate governance and control are built on a relationship of trust between the Executive Board and Supervisory Board as they work closely together in the company’s interest.
-In 2015, the Supervisory Board performed – with great diligence – the duties incumbent upon it under law, the Articles of Association, and the internal rules of procedure.
+In 2016, the Supervisory Board performed – with great diligence – the duties incumbent upon it under law, the Articles of Association and its own Rules of Procedure.
 The Supervisory Board was involved at an early stage in every decision of fundamental significance for the company.

-In both written and oral reports, the Executive Board regularly provided us with timely and comprehensive information on corporate planning, strategic development, business operations, and the current state of Wacker Chemie AG and the Group, including the risk situation.
+In both written and oral reports, the Executive Board regularly provided us with timely and comprehensive information on corporate planning, strategic development, business operations, and the current state of Wacker Chemie AG and the Group, including the risk situation and compliance issues.
 Outside of the scheduled Supervisory Board meetings, the Chairman of the Supervisory Board also remained in close contact with the Executive Board, especially with the CEO, and was kept informed of the business situation, current trends and key business transactions.
-Any deviations from business plans and targets were explained to us in detail.
+Any deviations from business plans and targets were explained to the Supervisory Board in detail.

 Wherever required by statutory provisions or the Articles of Association, the Supervisory Board voted on the reports and proposals of the Executive Board after detailed examination and discussion.

-In the reporting year, we paid particularly close attention to investment projects, the current earnings situation, including the risk position and risk management, the company’s liquidity and financial position, and the IPO of Siltronic AG.
+In the reporting year, we paid particularly close attention to investment projects, the current earnings situation, including the risk position and risk management, as well as the company’s liquidity and financial position.

-The Supervisory Board held four ordinary meetings in 2015, two in the first half of the year and two in the second.
-In addition, extraordinary Supervisory Board meetings took place on April 16, 2015 and May 8, 2015 to prepare the IPO of Siltronic AG.
+The Supervisory Board held four ordinary meetings in 2016, two in the first half of the year and two in the second.
 Between meetings, the Executive Board informed us in detail by means of written reports about all projects and plans of particular importance to the Group.
 At its full meetings and in its committees, the Supervisory Board discussed in detail business transactions important to the company on the basis of the reports submitted by the Executive Board.
 The full meetings were prepared by shareholder and employee representatives in their own separate sessions.

-Every Supervisory Board member attended at least half of the meetings of the Supervisory Board or of the committees on which that member sat.
+Every member of the Supervisory Board attended at least half of the meetings of the Supervisory Board, and all committee members attended all of their respective committee meetings.

 The Supervisory Board’s Main Areas of Deliberation